dingo-gw/binary-neutron-star-demo/GW170817/README.md

 ### Expected output
 The above command runs `dingo_pipe` locally, creating several directories.
-The result files are stored in the `result` folder, which also contains plots that visualize the importance weights and a corner plot comparing the neural network prediction to the importance sampled result.
+The result files are stored in the `outdir/result` folder, which also contains plots that visualize the importance weights and a corner plot comparing the neural network prediction to the importance sampled result.